General

 Moreover, HFHR reports, that even in a situation when a returnee is entitled to re-open their first procedure, the Border Guards in the detention centres for foreigners make them lodge the subsequent application instead, which is then subject to the admissibility procedure.[15]
 Usually, the second application, based on the same facts as the first one, would be declared inadmissible.
 Domestic law provides no exception in that respect to the Dublin returnees.
 Such a situation could therefore violate Article 18(2) of the Dublin III Regulation.
 The inability to continue the first asylum procedure also means that the Dublin returnees who had already spent the maximum period of 6 months in detention before having left Poland, could be again placed in detention centres after their transfer.
 In such cases, the summary detention period exceeds 6 months.[16]

 These findings are supported by the statistics presented by the Office for Foreigners.
-In 2023, the number of decisions discontinuing international protection applications was 2,297.[18]
-The vast majority of these decisions were issued because the applicant withdrew the application, but not in an explicit way, e.g. did not reach the reception centre after applying for protection or left the reception centre and did not come back within 7 days, did not arrive to the interview, or left Poland.[19]
-In 2023, the Office registered 185 requests to reopen the procedure, lodged within 9 months-time limit and issued 70 decisions considering the application admissible.
-There is no information on the number of requests lodged after the 9 months-time limit, but there were 1,473 persons who lodged subsequent applications in 2023.
-In the cases of 814 persons, the Office for Foreigners considered the application inadmissible.[20]
+In 2024, there were 3,408 decisions discontinuing international protection applications.[17]
+The vast majority of these decisions were issued because the applicant withdrew the application, but not in an explicit way, mostly they left the reception centre and did not come back within 7 days (2,297 cases out of 3,408).
+Other cases included circumstances like: the applicant did not reach the reception centre within 2 days after lodging an application for international protection or did not arrive to the interview, or left Poland.[18]
+In 2024, the Office registered 216 requests to reopen the procedure, lodged within the 9 months-time limit and issued 28 decisions considering the application admissible.
+There is no information on the number of requests lodged after the 9 months-time limit, 2,449 persons lodged subsequent applications in 2024.
+In the cases of 669 persons, the Office for Foreigners considered the subsequent application inadmissible.[19]

 In 2023, the Provincial Administrative Court in Warsaw specified that the fact that the migrant had left Poland did not relieve the authorities of their duties to consider whether there were grounds for granting a residence permit for humanitarian reasons in the return proceedings case, which might have relevant effects on the cases of Dublin returnees.[20]